KultiginX/op_room_opt/README.md

 # op_room_opt
 This is  an optimization study that aims to maximize the usage of operations room at a hospital.
-Data is confidential.
 The hospital has multiple op rooms that serve for multiple departments at the hospital.
 Every department has a daily capacity in minutes due to the available staff.
 The operation rooms are also available for a limited time in a day.
 Departments register the operations at a central planning server.
 Operations have a urgency attribute that refers the value of an operation.
 The project has two stages.
 First stage is to implement an optimization algorith to solve the problem.
 The problem is almost identical to knapsack problem.